itsbjoern/motorturbine/docs/module/tutorial.rst

 Querying objects
 ----------------

-Lastly, the created collections (or document classes) can be queried by using a :class:`~motorturbine.queryset.QueryBlock`.
+Lastly, the created collections (or document classes) can be queried by using a :class:`~motorturbine.queryset.QueryOperator`.

 .. code-block:: python